 - Spring Term: Starts in early January and ends in early June.*

 Past participants recommend buying food at larger supermarkets instead of small convenience stores.
 Another good idea is takeout (called "take away" in the UK) from small local restaurants or having a meal at the UCL Student Union.
-For affordable hot spots, consult guides like Let's Go London, or local publications like Time Out weekly magazine.
+For affordable hot spots, consult guides like Let's Go London

 .
 The Union organizes various social and cultural events and provides excellent facilities such as two sports grounds, a fitness center, as well as a full-size swimming facility and theatre.
 The UCL Union also has over 120 societies and clubs for a variety of interests including politics, religion, sports, and the arts.

 In addition to UCL events, Boston College students are invited to participate in monthly activities organized by the Boston College site coordinator.
 In the past, activities and excursions have included museum and theatre visits in London and trips to Brighton and Hastings.